Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 # Compiling with console

-Once in the QMK Userspace repository, compiling a keymap works the same as normal:
+Once in the QMK userspace repository, compiling a keymap works the same as normal:

 ```shell
 qmk compile -c -kb bastardkb/{keyboard} -km {keymap}